chokepoint

 Example Sentences

-the suez canal is a critical chokepoint for global trade.
+the airport security checkpoint is a chokepoint for travelers.

-the bosporus strait acts as a strategic chokepoint for energy supplies.
+the dam serves as a chokepoint for water regulation.

 Popular Words